sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 (Get-EC2Instance -Filter $ec2Filter).Instances | Select-PSFObject InstanceId, 'State.Code as StateCode', 'State.Name as StateName'
 ```

-The result is exactly you'd you need to work with
+The result is exactly what you'd need to work with

 | InstanceId | StateCode | StateName |
 | ---------- | --------- | --------- |